aaron-grau/curic/react/projects/pokedex/README.md

 Check out the live version [here](http://aa-pokedex.herokuapp.com)!

-We've already setup migrations/models/controllers/views for you to start with in a skeleton that we will email to you at the beginning of the day.  **Set things up with a `bundle install`, then `rake db:setup` (this is equivalent to `rake db:create db:migrate db:seed`)**.
+We've already setup migrations/models/controllers/views for you to start with in the skeleton provided in this folder.  **Set things up with a `bundle install`, then `rake db:setup` (this is equivalent to `rake db:create db:migrate db:seed`)**.